 I specialize in working therapeutically with clients on the Autistic Spectrum particularly those with a diagnosis of Asperger’s Syndrome, Autistic Spectrum Disorder, and P.D.A.
 Life can be extremely problematic living in the neurotypical world, unfortunately, this can sometimes lead to anxiety and depression.
 I offer an environment where you will be able to talk through these difficulties.
 I have, also, worked with those in relationship with someone on the Spectrum, be it family member, partner, sibling, child, etc. I receive referrals from Asperger’s East Anglia and the National Autistic Society (I am listed on their website of services).

-I am accredited with the UKCP (my profile is available on their website).
-This means I have had to achieve a certain amount of practice hours, adhere to their code of conduct, and, also continue to undertake training which will enhance my abilities as a counsellor.
+I am a member of the BACP, I adhere to their code of conduct, and, also continue to undertake training which will enhance my abilities as a counsellor.
 I am fully insured, and have a current DBS check.